Children's Environmental Health

 Concerns on Indoor Soccer Field Turf: Dr Buchanan Gives Statement

 Dr. Buchanan was featured in the news discussing lead in Chicago's water supply.

-Acknowledgement: The U.S. Environmental Protection Agency (EPA) supports the PEHSU by providing funds to ATSDR under Inter-Agency Agreement number DW-75-95877701.
+This webpage was supported by the American Academy of Pediatrics (AAP) and funded (in part) by the cooperative agreement award number 5NU61TS000237-05 from the Agency for Toxic Substances and Disease Registry (ATSDR).
+Acknowledgement: The U.S. Environmental Protection Agency (EPA) supports the PEHSU by providing partial funding to ATSDR under Inter-Agency Agreement number DW-75-95877701.
 Neither EPA nor ATSDR endorse the purchase of any commercial products or services mentioned in PEHSU publications.